guotie/docs/v1.1/architecture/transaction-layer.md

 Once the transaction does resolve––by committing or aborting––a signal is sent to the `PushTxnQueue`, which lets all transactions that were blocked by the resolved transaction begin executing.

-Blocked transactions also check the status of their own transaction to ensure they're still active.
+Blocked transactions also check the status of their own transaction periodically to ensure its still active.
 If the blocked transaction was aborted, it's simply removed.

 If there is a deadlock between transactions (i.e., they're each blocked by each other's Write Intents), one of the transactions is randomly aborted.
-In the above example, this would happen if `TxnA` blocked `TxnB` on `key1` and `TxnB` blocked `TxnA` on `key2`.

 ## Technical Interactions with Other Layers

 ### Transaction & SQL Layer

-The Transaction Layer receives KV operations from `planNodes` executed in the SQL Layer.
+The Transaction Layer receives KV operations from `planNodes` executed in the SQL Layer, and returns KV data and statuses.

 ### Transaction & Distribution Layer

-The `TxnCoordSender` sends its KV requests to `DistSender` in the Distribution Layer.
+The `TxnCoordSender` sends its KV requests to `DistSender` in the Distribution Layer, as well as receives its responses, which are ultimately what gets passed back to the SQL Layer.

 ## What's Next?